Get insider access

 3. Best Mid-Range Travel Headphones

 Travel is expensive enough without adding the cost of premium headphones.
 Fortunately, if you're looking for something more affordable, check out the Anker Soundcore Space Q45 Wireless, the best headphones for airplane trips we've tested at this price point.
-They have a shorter battery life than the Razer Barracuda Pro Wireless but have a similarly sturdy build and comfortable fit for most people.
-They have an adaptive ANC system that adjusts itself to the noise around you and can block out a remarkable amount of ambient sound, including rumbling engines.
-Their overall noise isolation performance is almost as good as the Sony's, so you might even prefer them to the Razer if that's your priority.
+They have a shorter battery life than the Sony WH-1000XM4 Wireless and aren't quite as comfortable or well-built.
+However, they have an adaptive ANC system that adjusts itself to the noise around you and can block out a remarkable amount of ambient sound, including rumbling engines.
+Their overall noise isolation performance is almost as good as Sony's.

-However, their sound profile is less neutral than the Razer.
-It's V-shaped, which lends your audio intense rumble and punch, while instruments and vocals are bright and somewhat harsh.
-They work with a companion app with graphic EQ and presets if you prefer a different sound.
-They last for around 27 hours of continuous use with their ANC on, and in a pinch, you can always plug the included audio cable into your phone or laptop to listen to audio passively.
+Out of the box, they have a V-shaped sound profile with extra emphasis on the bass and treble, which gives your audio intense rumble and punch, while instruments and vocals are bright and somewhat harsh.
+There's a companion app with graphic EQ and presets if you prefer a different sound.
+They last for around 27 hours continuously with their ANC on, and, in a pinch, you can always plug the included audio cable into your phone or laptop to listen to audio passively.

 See our review